viniciusacosta/olist-nlp/README.md

 ## **Model**

 There are various techniques and algorithms used for sentiment analysis, including rule-based approaches and machine learning algorithms like Naive Bayes, SVM, and deep learning models like BERT and LSTM.
+But in this project the model choosed was the [BERTimbau - Portuguese BERT](https://github.com/neuralmind-ai/portuguese-bert)